tommikaikkonen/redux-orm-primer/README.md

 We'll use the `schema` instance later to create selectors and inject the ORM reducer to Redux.

-We have one additional reducer outside Redux-ORM, `selectedUserIdReducer`.
-Let's define it in `reducers.js`.
-It's really simple, it just maintains a single number corresponding to the selected User id.
+We have one additional reducer outside Redux-ORM we need to define, `selectedUserIdReducer`.
+We'll put it in `reducers.js`.
+It's very simple as it maintains a single number corresponding to the selected User id.

 ```javascript
 // reducers.js